ychgh/vincent_ai_tutor/README.md

 # Create GPT bot using this repo

-Just create a GPT bot, name it, and then paste the content of GPT_prompt.txt, then Enhanced Mr_Ranedeer.txt in the prompt.
+Just create a GPT bot, name it, and then paste the content of GPT_prompt.txt, then Enhanced smart_learner.txt in the prompt.

 1. Left sidebar, clck GPTs/Explore
 2. On top right, click create
-3. In prompt on left of the 'new gpt' under creation, use + to upload gpt_prompt.txt, mr_ranedeer.txt, my_information.txt, prompt analysis.md
+3. In prompt on left of the 'new gpt' under creation, use + to upload gpt_prompt.txt, smart_learner.txt, my_information.txt, prompt analysis.md

 4. Then make request: "create the bot per instruction from GPT_Promot.txt file and other files uploaded"